ed-kung/lacpc/README.md

 `split-supplemental-docs.ipynb`

 Uses `supplemental-docs-splits.csv` to split `supplemental-docs.pdf` for all meetings contained in `meetings-manifest.csv`.
-Text content of each individual supplemental document is stored in `intermediate_data/cpc/<year>/<date>/supplemental-docs.pkl`.
+Text content of each individual supplemental document is stored in `supplemental-docs.pkl`.

-## Split and summarize agenda items
+## Summarize agenda items

 `summarize-agenda-items.ipynb`

-Uses ChatGPT to extract and summarize individual agenda items from the raw text.
-Responses are stored in `intermediate_data/cpc/<year>/<date>/agenda-item-summaries.txt`.
+Uses ChatGPT to summarize individual agenda items from the raw text.
+Responses are stored in `agenda-item-summaries.txt`.

+## Split agenda items

+`split-agenda-items.ipynb`

+Parse the extracted summaries and split into individual agenda items.
+Store the results in a dataframe: `agenda-items.pkl`.